mdn/content/files/en-us/web/javascript/guide/using_classes/index.md

 But with classes, we can congregate them all under the `Color` namespace, which improves readability.
 In addition, the introduction of private fields allows us to hide certain data from downstream users, creating a clean API.

-In general, you should consider using classes when you want to create objects that stores their own internal data and expose a lot of behavior.
-Take built-in JS classes as examples:
+In general, you should consider using classes when you want to create objects that store their own internal data and expose a lot of behavior.
+Take built-in JavaScript classes as examples:

 - The [`Map`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and [`Set`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) classes store a collection of elements and allow you to access them by key using `get()`, `set()`, `has()`, etc.
-- The [`Date`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) class stores a date as a Unix timestamp (a number) and allow you to format, update, and read individual date components.
+- The [`Date`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) class stores a date as a Unix timestamp (a number) and allows you to format, update, and read individual date components.
-- The [`Error`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) class stores information about a particular exception, including error message, stack trace, cause, etc. It's one of the few classes that come with a rich inheritance structure: there are multiple built-in classes like [`TypeError`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) and [`ReferenceError`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/ReferenceError) that extend `Error`.
+- The [`Error`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) class stores information about a particular exception, including the error message, stack trace, cause, etc. It's one of the few classes that come with a rich inheritance structure: there are multiple built-in classes like [`TypeError`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) and [`ReferenceError`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/ReferenceError) that extend `Error`.
 In the case of errors, this inheritance allows refining the semantics of errors: each error class represents a specific type of error, which can be easily checked with [`instanceof`](/en-US/docs/Web/JavaScript/Reference/Operators/instanceof).

 JavaScript offers the mechanism to organize your code in a canonical object-oriented way, but whether and how to use it is entirely up to the programmer's discretion.